Braces

 Orthodontic Headgear, in certain cases, orthodontic headgear is used to guide a child's jaw development or treat severe malocclusions.
 To get the desired orthodontic results, it gently presses on the jaw and teeth.

-Who needs Braces and Why?
+Who needs and Why?

 When someone has orthodontic problems that impact their teeth's alignment and biting function, braces are advised.
-The following are some typical causes of braces,

 Malocclusion, an incorrect jaw posture or misalignment of the teeth is referred to as malocclusion.
 This can involve situations like open bite, crossbite, underbite and overbite.
-By repositioning the teeth and enhancing the bite, braces can assist in addressing these problems.
+By repositioning the teeth and enhancing the bite, can assist in addressing these problems.

 The issues with Spacing, issues with gaps are the spaces that exist between teeth.
 Small teeth, missing teeth or aberrant jaw development can all contribute to this.
-For a more consistent smile, braces can help narrow gaps and straighten the teeth.
+For a more consistent smile, can help narrow gaps and straighten the teeth.

 Functional Issues, speech, chewing and general oral health can all be impacted by orthodontic problems.
 In addition to increasing function, properly aligned teeth and jaws can lower the incidence of dental issues like gum disease, tooth decay and jaw discomfort.

-Will I need to wear retainers after braces?
+Will I need to wear retainers after?

-Yes, in order to keep the teeth in their new position and stop them from moving back, retainers are usually suggested following braces.
-It could be necessary to start using retainers full-time and then gradually switch to wearing them at night.
+Yes, in order to keep the teeth in their new position and stop them from moving back, retainers are usually suggested following treatment It could be necessary to start using retainers full-time and then gradually switch to wearing them at night.

 Can adults get braces?